genetics-statistics/GEMMA/README.md

 performance of the program using specialized C++ compilers (e.g., the Intel C++ compiler) and numerical libraries.

+In both cases, we recommend downloading the
+[latest stable release][release] instead of the Github repository.

 ### Using precompiled binaries

 ### Building binaries from source